GE Overheating or Foreign Object Contact

 • Check the lint filter and housing for heavy lint buildup; clean thoroughly.

-• Remove front and/or rear panels and inspect around the heater housing or burner for lint accumulation; vacuum carefully.
+• Remove the front and/or rear panels and inspect around the heater housing or burner for lint accumulation; vacuum carefully.

-• Look for clothing or plastic items caught in the drum seals or heater area and remove them.
+• Look for clothing or plastic items caught in the drum seals or heater area, and remove them.

 • Clean the exhaust vent system to ensure proper airflow.